-Goal 4: Lead the state in a comprehensive and interdisciplinary approach to coastal and ocean science by valuing and integrating broader knowledge sources to enhance the understanding of OPC's areas of research.
+Goal 4: Lead the state in a comprehensive and interdisciplinary approach to coastal and ocean science through intentional investments in research and monitoring that value and integrate broader knowledge sources.

-4.1 Work with California Native American tribes to implement pathways for the consideration of tribal expertise (including tribal-led research and monitoring) and Traditional Ecological Knowledges in coastal and ocean management decisions, and co-develop research, monitoring, and restoration projects with tribes.
-(Objective adapted from OPC Strategic Plan, Goal 2, Action 2.1, Target 2.2.1)
+4.1.
+Consult with California Native American tribes to implement pathways for the consideration of tribal expertise (including tribal-led research and monitoring) and Traditional Ecological Knowledges in coastal and ocean management decisions, and co-develop research, monitoring, and restoration projects with tribes.
+(Objective adapted from OPC Strategic Plan, Goal 2, Action 2.1, Target 2.2.1.)